ubuntu/christmas-music-carousel-snap/README.md

 On a 16.04 Ubuntu desktop, you can install this as a snap:

-`snap install christmas-music-carousel-snap --beta --devmode`
+`snap install christmas-music-carousel --beta --devmode`

 Optionally, connect on your network a Raspberry PiGlow [with Ubuntu Core installed on it](https://developer.ubuntu.com/en/snappy/start/raspberry-pi-2/) with a PiGlow.